 Treatment depends on how bad your alcohol problem is.
 Some people are able to cut back to a moderate level of drinking with help from a counselor.
-People who are addicted to alcohol may need medical treatment and may need to stay in a hospital or treatment center.
+People who are dependent on alcohol may need medical treatment and may need to stay in a hospital or treatment center.

 Your doctor may decide you need detoxification, or detox, before you start treatment.
-You need detox when you are physically addicted to alcohol.
+You need detox when you are physically dependent on alcohol.
 When you go through detox, you may need medicine to help with withdrawal symptoms.

 After detox, you focus on staying alcohol-free, or sober.
 Most people receive some type of therapy, such as group counseling.
 You also may need medicine to help you stay sober.

 When you are sober, you've taken the first step toward recovery.
 To gain full recovery, you need to take steps to improve other areas of your life, such as learning to deal with work and family.
 This makes it easier to stay sober.